Worried about swine flu? The answer could just be to reach for an electronic cigarette.

 The issue has been discussed on the past on an e-cigarette forum, with some users reporting a fall in the frequency and severity of getting flu.

 There has even been a poll held, with over 50% of users reporting a fall in the frequency of colds and flu.
 This is compared to 35% who didn’t notice a thing, and just 2% who noticed an increase in the illness.
-(See difference in cold and flu frequency on the E-Cigarette forum.)
+(Original link since removed.)

 The effect could be due to switching from the cigarettes that contain thousands of chemicals and tens of carcinogens.
 However, a second possible cause is that of the Propylene Glycol that forms the main ingredient of e-cigarettes.